orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

     Unsupported Python versions should be documented and modifications documented.
-It is assumed that the ebuild maintainer(s) made either a mistake, a poor quality edit that is unverified working, or copy and pasted an old ebuild template that hasn't been throughly updated or partially updated.
+It is assumed that the ebuild maintainer(s) made either a mistake, a poor quality edit that is unverified working, or copy and pasted an old ebuild template that hasn't been thoroughly updated or partially updated.
 The upstream developer lists the last tested working version which the package will revert back to.